danbotspace/Documentation/docs/advanced/sharex-setup.md

 t{**Note**: You have to either install these files or copy text in clipboard to import uploader settings soon.}

 Consider changing `[YOUR_DOMAIN]` field in "RequestURL" to your [proxied](/beginner/proxying) domain.
 If you want your **ShareX** space to be private you have to set your own password in "key"!
-In `src/config.json` make sure to change "public", "port", "securePort" "domain" and "key"
+In `src/config.json` make sure to change "public", "port", "securePort", "domain" and "key"

 ![config.json](/content/sharex/sharex-config.png)